 You deserve an educational experience that supports you.
-To protect the vulnerable in our community, during fall semester we adopted creative ways of teaching classes to limit the risk of exposure to the virus.
+To protect the vulnerable in our community, this fall we adopted creative ways of teaching classes to limit the risk of exposure to the virus.
 All instruction will continue to prioritize your personal educational experience and care for you as a whole student, while maintaining our high educational and teaching standards.